smortezah/portfolio/README.md

 - [ETL pipeline with Airflow and Docker](etl/airflow-docker): automatization of extracting data from various sources, transforming them, and loading the transformed data into a database

+## Synthetic data generation

+- [Introduction](synthetic-data/intro.ipynb): generating synthetic data using Python and also, considerations for using synthetic data

 ## A/B Testing

 - [T-test](ab-test/t-test): testing the effectiveness of a new feature in a web application